Sudden Infant Death Syndrome (SIDS)

 How is SIDS diagnosed?

-The diagnosis of SIDS is made when the cause of death is unexplained after a complete
+The diagnosis of SIDS is made when the cause of death is unexplained after a full

 investigation.
 An investigation includes: